-Jackson’s poetry is noted for its intense sorrow and feelings of loss.
+Helen Hunt Jackson’s poetry is noted for its intense sorrow and feelings of loss.
 In an effort to escape from her ruined life, she moved to Newport in 1865.
 It was here that she first began to write seriously.
 Her first successfully published poem, ‘Coronation,’ appeared in The Atlantic three years later.
 She would go on to publish in The Nation, The Century, and Independent.

-Jackson’s later works were written after she retired to California.
-One of these included, Ramona, the story of an orphaned Native American youth struggling for the right to her own land.
+One of the works written in California included Ramona, the story of an orphaned Native American youth struggling for the right to her own land.
 It was extremely successful and drew many readers into Southern California in an attempt to learn more about the characters and landscape.

 Helen Hunt Jackson died in 1885 of stomach cancer.
 She now rests in the Evergreen Cemetery in Colorado Springs, Colorado.